 The main marine attractions in Trang on the southern shores of Thailand are - cruising the coastal waters along with many outstanding opportunities for snorkelling and scuba diving.

 However, there are also

 some spectacular sights to see, including several caves

 for you to explore as well as a number of picturesque waterfalls for you

 to admire and as many beautiful beaches on which to relax.

 The region may not measure up to the same exacting standards as Krabi or Phuket, its nearby neighbours, but it is nevertheless an up-and-coming tourist destination which is well worth visiting.

 The province offers 200 kilometres (102 miles) coastline with more than 46 offshore islands as well as a lush hilly and scenic inland landscape dotted with caves and waterfalls.

-The area is also noted for its distinct historical interest because in 1899, rubber trees were first introduced to Thailand and so began the cultivation of what was to become one of the major commodities in this southern province.
+The area is also noted for its distinct historical interest because, in 1899, rubber trees were first introduced to Thailand and so began the cultivation of what was to become one of the major commodities in this southern province.